thomastech/PixelRadio/README.md

 The project's hardware assembly is suitable for electronic circuit builders with moderate experience.

 Artwork files are provided for the two sided printed circuit board (PCB).
-The PCB files are in the RS274X gerber format required by commerical PC board fabricators.
+The PCB files are in the RS274X Gerber format required by commercial PC board fabricators.

 The soldered parts are through-hole type.
 No SMD components need to be soldered.